-Lumbergh saves the best parking spot for himself and flaunts his financial status with a Porsche 911 with a vanity plate.
+Lumbergh saves the best parking spot for himself, and flaunts his financial status with a Porsche 911 with a vanity plate.
 Most of the movie is about how Peter winds up accidentally getting permanently hypnotized, which leads him to stand up for himself.
-Among other things, this leads him to ostentatiously park in Lumbergh's spot.
+Among other things this leads him to ostentatiously park in Lumbergh's spot.

 3. Work on things that aren't clearly worth working on.

-The movie came out in 1999, and Peter and his colleagues at their painfully generic software company are hard at work rewriting software for the Y2K changeover.
+The movie came out in 1999, and Peter and his colleagues at their painfully generic software company are hard rewriting software for the Y2K changeover.
 Of course, the whole "millennium bug" was kind of a bust, and the work bores Peter to tears.
-In fact, at the very end (do I need a spoiler alert for a 15-year-old movie?), he winds up working construction with a neighbor, in part because he likes the idea of actually building something.
+In fact, at the very end (Do I need a spoiler alert for a 15-year-old movie?), he winds up working construction with a neighbor, in part because he likes the idea of actually building something.

 4. Focus on organizational charts, not people.